maripasa/haskell-mooc/README.md

 The course is intended to be followed through the [Course page](https://haskell.mooc.fi), using the [Original Github Repository](https://github.com/moocfi/haskell-mooc).

-I'm not an owner or mantainer of the Haskell MOOC course.
 This is a fork made with the intent of storing notes and solutions from the course activities.